How to use forwardRef in react - easy explanation

 Now we are making an event happen in child component from parent’s handle function.
 Here is a thing to remember that you can receive only one ref in Child components

-Congratulations, now you know how to use forwardRef in react.
+Congratulations, you now know how to use forwardRef in React!

 By the way, this is my first blog post.